masmovil/bazel-rules/docs/helm_chart.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Rules for manipulation helm packages.
+Rules for manipulating helm charts

 <a id="chart_srcs"></a>